skip to content

 The arraignment

-Every person who is committed for trial or sentence for an indictable offence is remanded (put in either in custody or released on bail), to await trial or sentence [Criminal Procedure Act 1921 (SA) s 120(2)].
-They are remanded until they appear before the District Court or the Supreme Court to be arraigned (formally charged in the higher court with the offence), on the next arraignment day.
+Every person who is committed for trial or sentence for an indictable offence is remanded (either in custody or on bail) to await trial or sentence [Criminal Procedure Act 1921 (SA) s 120(2)].
+They are remanded until they appear before the District Court or the Supreme Court to be arraigned (formally charged in the higher court with the offence) on the next arraignment day.

 In the Supreme and District Courts, all accused must attend to be arraigned in person and, when the charge is read, plead either guilty or not guilty (unless fitness to plea is raised, where different procedures will apply as explained below).

-If after arraignment the matter is resolved on the basis of entry of a guilty plea or the defendant wishes to change their plea to guilty, the defendant must as soon as practicable file and serve on the Director a request to have the matter called on for guilty plea in the prescribed form.
-Upon filing of a request to have matter called on for guilty plea under subrule (1), the matter will be placed into an arraignment list and any listed hearing or trial for that matter will be vacated [Joint Criminal Rules r 96.5].
+If, after arraignment, the defendant decides to plead guilty, the defendant must as soon as possible file and serve on the Director a request to have the matter called on for guilty plea in the prescribed form.
+Upon filing a request to have the matter called on, the matter will be placed into an arraignment list and any listed hearing or trial for that matter will be vacated (cancelled) [Joint Criminal Rules 2022 (SA) r 96.5].

-Different processes and time frames apply for priority proceedings [see Joint Criminal Rules 2022 (SA) r 2.1 for definition of priority proceeding; r 96.2].
+Different processes and timeframes apply for priority proceedings [Joint Criminal Rules 2022 (SA) r 96.2 (see r 2.1 for the definition of priority proceeding)].

 Supreme Court